christiansmith/OAuth2Server/README.md

 ## Project Goals

 Where most OAuth-related packages provide middleware or toolkits for implementing an authorization server, this project aims to deliver a ready-to-deploy server that can be incorporated out-of-the-box into a distributed architecture, along with a collection of SDKs for using it within client applications and API services.
-This won't be right for everyone, so it's great to have options like @nightworld's [node-oauth2-server](https://npmjs.org/package/node-oauth2-server) and @jaredhanson's [oauth2orize](https://github.com/jaredhanson/oauth2orize).
+This won't be right for everyone, so it's great to have options like [nightworld](/nightworld)'s [node-oauth2-server](https://npmjs.org/package/node-oauth2-server) and [jaredhanson](/jaredhanson)'s [oauth2orize](https://github.com/jaredhanson/oauth2orize).

 There are currently three major use cases we intend to support: